-- Providing greater certainty to the operations and business planning of federal contractors and to the regional economy by timely passage of annual budget and appropriations legislation.
-This would eliminate the need for short- and long-term continuing appropriations resolutions and avoid the negative impacts on contractors and on the regional economy of actual or even threatened government shutdowns due to funding lapses.
-It is imperative that customers of federal contractors be funded via full-year appropriations bills rather than stopgap measures.
-This will allow agencies and departments to start new programs and to award multi-year contracts, and will provide the private sector with the certainty needed to initiate and maintain new and existing production and services; - Elimination of sequestration as the default mechanism that arbitrarily cuts spending when Congress and the White House fail to agree on a strategy to reduce the deficit.
-This is particularly critical because the immediate and indiscriminate nature and limited scope of sequestration cuts fail to address the underlying issues that drive the debt and deficit.
-In addition, the Chamber is seriously concerned about the severe and disproportionate impact sequestration has on Virginia's economy, and will continue to have unless significantly modified or repealed; and - Efforts to achieve long-term federal deficit and debt reduction through an informed, thoughtful, comprehensive plan, which may include a phased-in approach to reducing the unaffordable growth in entitlement spending as well as revenue generation reforms that will strengthen the economy over the long term, while not impeding growth in the short term.
+The Chamber strongly supports legislation to require that the state place its share of teacher pension liabilities on its financial statements.
+The County has no control over decisions made with regard to the program and it could have a negative impact on the County's bond rating to have those liabilities on the County's financial statements.
+The funding of federal agencies and departments via full year appropriations bills rather than stopgap measures.
+This will allow agencies and departments to start new programs and to award multi-year contracts, and will provide the private sector with the certainty needed to initiate and maintain new and existing products and services.
+Efforts to achieve long-term federal deficit and debt reduction through an informed, thoughtful, comprehensive plan, which may include a phased-in approach to reducing the unaffordable growth in entitlement spending as well as revenue generation reforms that will strengthen the economy over the long term, while not impeding growth in the short term.